FullFact/health-misinfo-shared/README.md

 <target host ip>
 ```

+To deploy the backend, look at .env.backend.example and copy that to the .env.backend.
+Put in a user:pass everyone can know, or a couple.

-Run `ansible-playbook -i hosts ansible/playbooks/nginx_docker.yaml` to deploy to that IP address.
+Run `ansible-playbook -i hosts ansible/playbooks/nginx_docker.yaml` to deploy the reverse proxy to that IP address.
+You will need SSH access to the host.
+This only needs to be done once.
+Run `ansible-playbook -i hosts ansible/playbooks/docker_deploy.yaml -e pwd=$PWD` to update and deploy the frontend and backend to that IP address.
 You will need SSH access to the host.